History of Oradea: Early modern

 Georg von Peuerbach worked at the Observatory of Varadinum, using it as the reference of prime meridian of the Earth in his Tabula Varadiensis, published posthumously in 1464.
 Oradea was used for maps and navigation as the prime meridian between 1464 and 1667.

 In 1474, the city was attacked by the Turks.
 It was not until the 16th century that Oradea began growing as an urban area.
 The Peace of Várad was concluded between Ferdinand I and John Zápolya on February 4, 1538, in which they mutually recognized each other to be king.
-In the 18th century, the Viennese engineer Franz Anton Hillebrandt planned the city in the Baroque style.
-Beginning in 1752, many landmarks were constructed such as the Roman Catholic Cathedral and the Bishop's Palace, presently the Muzeul Țării Crișurilor ("The Museum of the Criș-es land").

 After the Ottoman invasion of Hungary in the 16th century, the city was administered at various times by the Principality of Transylvania, the Ottoman Empire, and the Habsburg monarchy.
 In 1598, the fortress was besieged and, on August 27, 1660, Oradea fell to the Turks and became the capital of the Varat Province.
 This eyalet included Varat (Oradea), Salanta, Debreçin (formerly part of Budin and Eğri Eyalets), Halmaș, Sengevi and Yapıșmaz sanjaks.
 The siege is described in detail by Szalárdy János in his contemporary chronicle.
 The city was seized by the Habsburg-led German-Hungarian-Croatian forces in September 1692.

+In the 18th century, the Viennese engineer Franz Anton Hillebrandt planned the city in the Baroque style.
+Beginning in 1752, many landmarks were constructed such as the Roman Catholic Cathedral and the Bishop's Palace, presently the Muzeul Țării Crișurilor ("The Museum of the Criș-es land").